shavitamit/CoderDojo-2016/README.md

 The sushi cards links are listed below for each track.
 For those that are following the **HTML** and/or **JavaScript** tracks, you will also need to download a text editor such as <a href="https://www.sublimetext.com/" target="_blank">Sublime Text</a> or <a href="https://www.atom.io/" target="_blank">Atom</a>.

+Each link below contains the worksheets for each track.
+If you just want to download the files, download this repository and unzip the track you want to follow.

 ### HTML Track
 - <a href="http://kata.coderdojo.com/wiki/My_First_Website" target="_blank">Beginners</a>
 - <a href="http://kata.coderdojo.com/wiki/Intermediate_HTML_CSS_Sushi" target="_blank">Intermediates</a>